yoda-pa/yoda/README.md

 2017-05-04 16:06:00 SGD 30 shoes
 ```
 #### learn
-This command group contains commands that will be helpful in learning new things.
+This command group contains commands that, helpful in learning new things, will be.
+Yeesssssss.
-- vocabulary: For enhancing your vocabulary and tracking your progress.
+- vocabulary: For your vocabulary and tracking your progress enhancing.
 ```bash
 # get a random word
 $  yoda vocabulary word